Become a Board Member

 The Department of Business and Professional Regulation supports the Governor in meeting his obligation to appoint qualified, representative and appropriate people to the important leadership roles within the department’s Professional Boards, Council and Commissions.
 Members are appointed by the Governor, subject to confirmation by the Senate.

 The Board of Architecture and Interior Design members work with the department in meeting its mission to “License Efficiently.
 Regulate Fairly.”
-There are approximately 9,800 licensed Architects and 3,000 licensed Interior Designers pursuant to Chapter 481, Florida Statutes, and Chapter 61G1, Florida Administrative Code.
+There are approximately 9,800 licensed Architects and 3,000 licensed Interior Designers pursuant to Chapter 481, Part I, Florida Statutes, and Chapter 61G1, Florida Administrative Code.

 A licensed Architect may plan and design structures, such as private residences, office buildings, theaters, factories, and other structural property.

 A licensed Interior Designers may plan, design, and furnish interiors of residential, commercial, or industrial buildings.
 They may also formulate design which is practical, aesthetic, and conducive to intended purposes - such as raising productivity, selling merchandise, or improving life style.
 Interior Designers may also specialize in a particular field, style, or phase of interior design.